Inedo/inedo-docs/Content/proget/feeds/powershell/proget-howto-use-only-approve-psgallery-packages.md

 This article will run through a standard example scenario of a company, Kramerica, configuring ProGet to create a [package approval workflow](https://blog.inedo.com/nuget/package-approval-workflow) to ensure only approved packages from the PowerShell Gallery are available for all the operation team to use.
 This configuration would also allow the feed to be used offline.

-## Step 1: Create New Feeds
+## Step 1: Create an Unapproved Package Feed.

-The first thing we need to do is create two "PowerShell" feeds, one for unapproved packages, and the other for approved packages that have been promoted.
+In this guide we'll need to create two "PowerShell" feeds, one for unapproved packages, and the other for approved packages that have been promoted.
+We'll start by creating the "unapproved" feed to proxy open source packages from PowerShell Gallery.

-### Create Your Unapproved Feed

-Here, we'll create a feed to store unverified packages from PowerShell Gallery.
 Start by selecting "Feeds" and "Create New Feed".

 ![Create New Feed](/resources/docs/proget-feeds-createnewfeed.png){height="" width="50%"}